Skip to main content

 Semantic Cache

-To enable Semantic Cache for a route, you must specify at least one chat_model and one embedding_model.
-The chat model is responsible for generating the response text, while the embedding model produces the vector representation that will be stored in the cache.
-For each new request, the embedding model is invoked, and a similarity score is computed against all stored vectors.
-If a cached entry exceeds the configured similarity_threshold, the cached response is returned instead of calling the chat model again.
+For each new request, the embedding model is invoked, and a similarity score is computed against stored vectors.
+If a cached entry exceeds similarity_threshold, the cached response is returned.

 routes: